 First of all, it is only appropriate for us to break down each sector.
-Starting with a brief history, to current legal and business practices, and lastly I’ll discuss the relationship and interaction.
+Starting with a brief history, of current legal and business practices, and lastly I’ll discuss the relationship and interaction.

 I’ll start with the live music sector, and then move on to the recording sector and finally the publishing sector.

-The live music sector starts with its god father Tony Pastor of Vaudeville fame.
-It continues with B.F Keith and Edward Albee who are responsible for making it an industry by building a chain of Vaudeville theatres in Boston first, then New York City in the United States of America.
+The live music sector started with its godfather Tony Pastor of Vaudeville fame.
+It continues with B.F Keith and Edward Albee who are responsible for making an industry by building a chain of Vaudeville theatres in Boston first, then New York City in the United States of America.
 All these happened before 1900, which was when they formed the Vaudeville Managers Association.

-Focusing on legal and business practices, there are many practices that have spawned from various experiences of artistes, promoters, venue owners, agents and the government.
+Focusing on legal and business practices, there are many practices that have spawned from various experiences of artists, promoters, venue owners, agents, and the government.
 The live industry’s practices are more organized and more considerate to all parties involved compared to the recording industry.
 Permits are required as well as other licenses by venue owners.

 Booking agents are regulated, promoters bear the most risks and artists seem to get the best deals as they are well protected by the live music sector laws.